Florida Atlantic University

 Residence halls are secured 24 hours a day, with admittance by key, card access system or at the discretion of Housing and Residential Life staff or the University Police.
 Emergencies may necessitate changes or alterations to any posted schedules and/or may require the closing of the entire campus property.

-University officials and students conduct an annual safety tour of the campus.
+University officials and students conduct an annual safety tour of the campus usually as a part of Safety month activities.
 Maintenance of the campuses is the joint responsibility of Facilities Planning, Physical Plant, and Engineering and Utilities.

 Campus Police Authority and Jurisdiction